medavox/articles/Musicollab.md

 If you don't nominate someone, the previous player gets to choose again.

 If you've taken a turn before, **there is no expectation for you to keep taking turns**.
 You can peace out and leave (or rejoin!) the game at any time.
-You can ask to not be nominated again.

 When all active players skip their turn, the song is finished, and you have to post it somewhere for everyone to enjoy :)